 Status: The YBITS #2 contract, which includes the cantilever truss demolition, was awarded to California Engineering Contractors Inc/Silverado Contractors Inc. Joint Venture on November 28, 2012.
-The contractor's initial startup activities are planned to begin in March 2013 with actual dismantling to begin in September 2013, after the new Bay Bridge opening.
+The contractor held their partnering meeting with Caltrans on February 28, 2013, and is in the process of establishing their document control system and reviewing RFIs and CCOs.
+Dismantling will begin in September 2013, after the opening of the new eastern span of the bridge.